It just might be the holy grail of programming languages.

 Python is an interpreted language, also referred to as a scripting language.
 This just means that the written code isn’t converted to a computer-readable format when a program runs.
 Most other programming languages are translated before runtime.

-Python is commonly used for machine learning and predictive modeling.
+Python can be used for a lot of different things other than just building applications.
+Take web scraping for example.
+However, Python is commonly used for machine learning and predictive modeling.
 The general language can solve mathematical equations and save data, making it especially useful for academics and data scientists.

 Why you should learn Python